apache/apisix-website/website/blog/2021/10/09/apisix-ingress-techblog.md

 ### Configuration level

-In APISIX Ingress, we have added some rich and flexible configurations, such as grayscale deployment through a single configuration file.
+In APISIX Ingress, we have added some rich and flexible configurations, such as canary release deployment through a single configuration file.
 However, in K8s Ingress Nginx, you need at least two Ingress resource files to achieve the above effect.

 ### Richness